forbiehundie/ONI-Kyan/README.md

-# CS30
+# ONI-Kyan
- Columnar Stagger 30%
+A smol 30% columnar stagger keyboard designed to be used with a Pro-Micro and compatibles.